rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

     * Stop button / corrigibility;
     * Pack agents / organisation of agents;
     * An independent supervisor agent with different interests.
-3. Started, but incomplete, implementation of the example multi-agent scenario mentioned in point (2) above.
+3. Implementation of the example multi-agent scenario mentioned in point (2) above (usable by now, completed after the hackathon).

 # Description of the multi-agent framework